 Prelude: Earning Merit badges is necessary to advance through the ranks of Star through Eagle.
 Click here for more information about Merit Badges.
-Once a Scout has decided on what Merit Badge(s) he would like to pursue, please follow this procedure.
+Once a Scout has decided on what Merit Badge(s) they would like to pursue, please follow this procedure.

 1. Obtain a blue card from Advancement Chair, Advancement Co-Chair, or Scoutmaster.
 One blue card is needed for each Merit Badge.
+These can be digitally assigned in Scoutbook.

 2. Fill out blue card and get Scoutmaster signature.